 Please refer to each individual committee for the next committee meeting.
 The minutes of each committee meeting will be uploaded to our website once they have been approved and signed by the chairman of the committee.

-The Full Council committee meets once a month to ratify recommendations made by the individual committees and also authorise payments of over £10,000.
+The Full Council committee meet once a month to ratify recommendations made by the individual committees and Working Parties and also authorise payments of over £10,000.

 The Committee meets every 2 weeks and reports to the Full Council.
 The Committee is responsible to the Parish Council for responding to planning applications and licensing applications, responding to appeals and consultation documents involving planning and transport.
 It also responds to consultation documents involving public rights of way.